adanmauri/js-roman-numerals/README.md

 #### Example

-Returns a number which is the corresponding arabic number of 2017:
+Returns a string which is the corresponding arabic number of 2017:
 ```js
 var num = (2017).romanize();
 ```